 Futaba has the game set up with players on each side of the iPad, each side is a different color with the option to join the game.
 Play starts when the dial in the middle of the board displays a question.
 Each player is given four possible answers and the first to touch the correct answer scores.
 With every four correct answers, the player is given a giant but very friendly seedling.
 Futaba is a Japanese word meaning “seedling” – the game is designed to help kids grow vocabulary in any language.
-Who ever get’s three seedlings first is the winner and another game begins.
+Whoever gets three seedlings first is the winner and another game begins.
 As teachers, we think that this multiplayer format is just right for the elementary grades and will be a huge hit in classrooms lucky enough to have iPads.
 In this day and age, the value of play-based learning is being recognized as an important piece in a child’s education.
 Skills like taking turns, sharing, teamwork, problem-solving, and collaboration are integral in any education.
 The importance of socialization skills is major and we commend INKids for incorporating these skills into their app.
 Futaba offers schools the Volume Purchase Program.
 Futaba Classroom Games for Kids is a "Must-Have" for any classroom!
 For other multiplayer apps see TWA's review of top ten app developers, some of these developers are including multiplayer options or have apps that are easily shared with another student or two.